-James “Jim” Brown Miller, aka: “Deacon” Miller, “Killer Miller (1861-1909) – One of the worst of the many violent men of the Old West, James B. Miller was seemingly one of those “bad seeds” from an early age.
+James “Jim” Brown Miller was one of the worst of the many violent men of the Old West.
+Miller was a law officer, Texas Ranger, outlaw, and professional killer who was said to have killed 12 people during gunfights, and more in outlaw activities and assignations.
 Often impeccably dressed with good manners, he didn’t smoke or drink and often attended church, earning him the nickname “Deacon Miller.”
-But, he was a wolf in sheep’s clothing.
+But, he was a wolf in sheep’s clothing and was seemingly one of those “bad seeds” from an early age.

-Afterwards, Miller hooked up with an outlaw gang in San Saba County, Texas, robbing trains and stagecoaches, and often killing in the process.
-He also purchased a one half interest in a saloon in San Saba.
+Afterward, Miller hooked up with an outlaw gang in San Saba County, Texas, robbing trains and stagecoaches, and often killing in the process.
+He also purchased a one-half interest in a saloon in San Saba.
 It was at that time that he also embarked on a career as an assassin, casually proclaiming that he would murder anyone for money (accounts of his price vary between $150 and $2,000.)
-In his new-found career he would eventually earn a reputation for getting the job done quickly and efficiently, usually by means of a shotgun ambush at night.
+In his new-found career, he would eventually earn a reputation for getting the job done quickly and efficiently, usually by means of a shotgun ambush at night.

 Miller next drifted through southeast New Mexico and West Texas, along the Mexican border.
 Little is known of his activities during these years, but he would later brag: “lost my notch stick on Mexicans that I killed out on the border.”